samkchu/SI507-HW6/README.md

 * **When you enter input that isn't valid, you see an error that is red.
 Why is the error in red?
 Why is the response for valid inputs blue?**

+The error is in red because an invalid input results in a `<p>` object tagged with the class `"error"`.
+The CSS code says that this object should be colored red.
+On the contrary, valid inputs are blue because the resulting `<p>` object is tagged as class `"good"`, which the CSS code says to be colored blue.

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**

+The line `var regex = /^[a-zA-Z]+$/` is helping create a test for the user input.
+It represents a valid input - that is, one word, with no spaces.
+I googled around for the meaning of "var regex" and found a blog post that helped describe Regular Expressions and their syntax.
+I learned that these "Regular Expressions" can help describe conditions/patterns for strings.

 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**

+It seems that each "rule" of the conditional is contained by `{ }` brackets.
+Also, every line of code within these brackets must end with `;`.

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**

+I think it refers to something to do with the behavior of how the string "fades" away.
+After testing different inputs, it looks like it controls the speed of the fading away.

 * **What do you think is going on with the following code at the beginning of the program?
 Note that the most important thing to do for answering this question is to be thoughtful and clear, not to be absolutely correct:**